csherland/ECE465-HistogramEqualization/README.md

     mvn clean compile exec:exec -P <profile name>

-Where profile is any of the following
+Where profile is any of the following:

     1. loadBalancer
     2. histogramServer
     3. imageClient

 In order for this project to function properly, the above profiles should be run in that order.
+That is, a histogram server requires a load balancer to properly function, and an image requirement requires a load balancer and a histogram server to function properly.

 Configuration
 -------------